SunXQlab/DryNetMC/README.md

 10. Validation_Network_MoreDatasets.R

+This piece of code performs comparison of the effectiveness of the top 5 genes prioritized by the DryNetMC with that by other methods, including DEseq2 and GSNCA.
+The following R packages are required to be installed: “DESeq2”, "dtw", and “GSAR”.
+"ODE_coefficients.csv" used for generating sythetic data has been uploaded as well.

+11. Validation_Network_MoreDatasets.R

+This piece of code performs validation of the dynamic network reconstruction method based on 100 sets of synthetic dataset in comparison to the following methods: PCC-based correlation network method (PCCNet), tree-based ensemble learning methods (GENIE3), the state-of-the-art ODE-LASSO method (OdeLasso), the method incorporating prior information (OdeLassoP) and a dynamic Bayesian network method (GRENITS).
+The following R packages are required to be installed: “pracma”, “glmnet” , "GRENITS" and “ROCR”.
+"ODE_coefficients.csv" used for generating sythetic data has been uploaded as well.
+.R

 This piece of code performs validation of the dynamic network reconstruction method based on 100 sets of synthetic dataset in comparison to the following methods: PCC-based correlation network method (PCCNet), tree-based ensemble learning methods (GENIE3), the state-of-the-art ODE-LASSO method (OdeLasso), the method incorporating prior information (OdeLassoP) and a dynamic Bayesian network method (GRENITS).
 The following R packages are required to be installed: “pracma”, “glmnet” , "GRENITS" and “ROCR”.
 "ODE_coefficients.csv" used for generating sythetic data has been uploaded as well.

 The case study gene expression data are saved in “GBM_gene_RPKM.csv”.
 The file path in the codes for loading this dataset should be customized to the working folder.